glacials/twos.dev/src/From Google to Apple.md

 It cannot store two domains for one entry, e.g. gmail.com and google.com.
 It cannot store arbitrary notes on an entry, e.g. the PIN that T-Mobile customer service agents ask for.
 It cannot name an entry, e.g. Washington Corporations and Charities System instead of ccfs.sos.wa.gov.
 It cannot store non-login entries like documents, ID numbers, or insurance information.

-Using the 2FA field involved manual effort.
-Scanning almost never worked, so I would enter the 2FA secret by copying and pasting the code.
-Some sites provide a raw code as the code, while others wrap the code in a URL that contains other metadata.
+Using the 2FA field involves manual effort.
+Scanning almost never works, so I enter the 2FA secret by copying and pasting the code.
+Some sites provide a raw code, while others wrap the code in a URL that contains other metadata.
 1Password accepts either, but iCloud Keychain assumes you always hand it a code; if you hand it a URL it will silently accept it but produce incorrect codes.

 I moved back to 1Password.

+The ecosystem effects of iCloud Keychain include faster and more fluid autofill support in Safari.

 ### Sheets → Numbers

 As a casual spreadsheet user, Sheets and Numbers are nearly identical.
-Numbers has nicer UX when editing formulae that visualizes any cell(s) being referenced.
-It also tries to humanize references, e.g. “Ben age” for a cell in a row with header “Ben” and a column with header “Age”, instead of something like A:123.
+Numbers has nicer UX when editing formulae that visualizes cell(s) being referenced.
+It tries to humanize references, e.g. “Ben age” for a cell in a row with header “Ben” and a column with header “Age”, instead of A:123.
 This is nice until headers get long and multiworded.
 Overall it’s a wash.

 ### Docs → Pages